General Terms and Conditions

 3. Paid Annually: you will be invoiced annually on your Annual Renewal Date.

 4.4 Your Subscription pricing may be subject to change on your Annual Renewal Date.
-However, you will be notified of any changes in advance, and you have an option to cancel in accordance with the terms of hereunder.
+However, you will be notified of any changes in advance, and you have an option to cancel in accordance with the terms hereunder.

 5 Intellectual Property Rights